Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 - Tab navigation from bottom bar (Shorts icon)
 - Deep link: `/(tabs)/shorts`
 - Navigation from other screens (tap on short video)
-- Navigation from profile (tap on short in profile grid)
+- Navigation from profile (tap on short in profile grid): Tapping a short thumbnail in Profile → SHORTS opens the Shorts feed anchored at that short, using the same vertical feed but with an initial index
+- From Profile → SAVED tab when tapping on a saved short (opens Shorts feed anchored at that short)

 **Exit Points**:
 - Tab navigation → Switch to other tabs
-- Back button → Returns to previous screen
+- Back button → Returns to previous screen (if opened from Profile or Saved, returns to originating screen)
 - Tap on user → Navigate to profile
 - Swipe down → Close (if opened from detail view)